-In the sprit of giving citizens and companies access to the next-gen options sooner rather than later, Canopy is:
+In the spirit of giving citizens and companies access to the Next Gen options sooner rather than later, Canopy is:

 - Facilitating connections between purchasing companies and technological innovators;

-- Partnering to develop two pooled equity investment funds of $300 million each: one focused on enabling construction of commercial manufacturing facilities for paper and packaging made from alternative fibres such as agricultural residues; the other focused on scaling up next-gen viscose fabrics made with inputs such as straw, microbial cellulose and/or used cotton garments;
+- Partnering to develop a pooled equity investment funds of ~$300 million focused on enabling construction of commercial manufacturing facilities for paper and packaging made from alternative fibres such as agricultural residues and on scaling up next-gen viscose fabrics made with inputs such as straw, microbial cellulose and/or used cotton garments; and

 - Educating the investment sector about next generation innovations.